 SIGNIFICANCE OF FOOD CHAIN IN COMPONENETS OF ECOSYSTEM

-- Food chain involves the transfer of energy, materials and nutrients.
+- Food chain involves the transfer of energy, materials and nutrients from producers to omnivores.

-- The organisms of foofd chain serves as the vehicles of transfer of energy from one level to another.
+- The organisms of food chain serves as the vehicles of transfer of energy from one level to another till omnivores.

-- The knowledge of food chain helps in understanding the feeding relationship as well as the interaction between organisms in an ecosystem.
+- The knowledge of food chain helps in understanding the feeding relationship as well as the interaction between herbivores to omnivores type of organisms in an ecosystem.

 - It helps to understand the movement of toxic substances and the problems associated with biological magnification in the ecossytem.

 HIGHER ORDER THINKING SKILLS ON COMPONENETS OF ECOSYSTEM